Wealthfront Borrow Review

 What’s the Risk With the Wealthfront Line of Credit?

 First off, it’s a loan.
 That means you need to pay the money back.
-It’s not free money!
+The Wealthfront Portfolio Line of Credit is not free money!

 The longer you maintain the debt, the more interest you’ll pay.